 5400 Lindbergh Blvd., Philadelphia, Pennsylvania

-➔ Situated in historic Lenape territory on the banks of the Lower Schuylkill River, Bartram’s Garden is a 45-acre botanical garden, National Historic Landmark, and public park.
-It was established in 1728 by the noted American botanist John Bartram, who spent his life traversing eastern North America documenting and collecting native plants.
+Situated in historic Lenape territory on the banks of the Lower Schuylkill River, Bartram’s Garden is a 45-acre botanical garden, National Historic Landmark, and public park.
+It was established in 1728 by American botanist John Bartram, who spent his life traversing eastern North America documenting and collecting native plants.

-Make your way to the original Bartram house sits at the top of the Garden, overseeing the historic kitchen garden to the west and the newly reinstated Anne Bartram Carr Garden to the east.
-Below the kitchen garden you can find a Franklinia tree, a species found by John Bartram and his son William during their expeditions in Georgia and named after John Bartram’s close friend, Benjamin Franklin.
+Make your way to the original Bartram house, which sits at the top of the garden, overseeing the historic kitchen garden to the west and the newly reinstated Anne Bartram Carr Garden to the east.
+Continuing on to the kitchen garden, you can find a Franklinia tree—a species found by John Bartram during an expedition in Georgia and named after Bartram’s close friend, Benjamin Franklin.
 Franklinia were last seen in the wild in the early 1800s and all Franklinia today are descended from those specimens collected and cultivated by the Bartrams in Philadelphia.
 Batram’s Garden is also home to the oldest living ginkgo tree in North America and the country’s oldest living yellowwood tree.

 ➔ Restrooms are available at the Bartram House and by the Welcome Center during the April-Dec visitation season.
-Snacks are available at the Welcome Center.

 Additional Recommendations Nearby

-Visit the Horticultural Center, a tropical greenhouse once home to the largest glass conservatory of its time; Shofuso, a historical Japanese teahouse and traditional garden; the Belmont Plateau, home of the best view of the city from within the city; and end with a dip in Kelly Pool, a free public pool surrounded by grass and trees.
-Lastly, if exploring with little ones, be sure to check out the Please Touch Museum.
-Check Philadelphia’s municipal website for pool hours.
+Visit the Horticultural Center, a tropical greenhouse once home to the largest glass conservatory of its time.
+Make a stop at Shofuso, a historical Japanese teahouse and traditional garden.
+Scramble up to Belmont Plateau, home of the best view of the city from within the city and end with a dip in Kelly Pool, a free public pool surrounded by grass and trees.
+Lastly, if exploring with little ones, be sure to check out the Please Touch Museum for hands-on fun.